Simulating Disky Broad Line Region Reverberation: Discussion and Conclusions

 \subsection{Tests of the Pipeline}

 We have carried out two end-to-end tests of the pipeline using both a synthetic light curve and an empirical template.
 Both tests have a S/N of 40 for the continuum, and the rms spread is calculated as described in Section \ref{subsec:noise}.
 More specific information regarding the values for each test can be found in the captions for Figures\ \ref{fig:pipelinetest_sym} and \ref{fig:pipelinetest}.
+The parameters used for these tests were chosen to showcase the capabilities of the pipeline; as such they are generally plausible but do not represent any specific system.
 The first test utilizes the light curve template presented in Figure\ \ref{fig:ngc5548light}, and has the same disk parameters as those presented in Figure\ \ref{fig:powerlaw}, which makes the disk axisymmetric.
 This test produces the time series of profile parameters presented in Figure\ \ref{fig:pipelinetest_sym}.
 Velocity jitter, as discussed in Section \ref{sec:intro} and seen in Figure\ \ref{fig:pipelinetest_sym}b, represents the fluctuations of the centroid of the line profile with time.
 We see that all three parameters rise sharply at the beginning in response to driving/ionizing light curve.
 Furthermore, we find that the line profile parameter time series seem to resemble the input driving light curve with only a small time delay-this reaffirms the process of our `reverberation' and may illustrate that the underlying emissivities and Keplerian velocity distribution are not the dominant process in the changes in the emission line profiles.
 Studies such as \cite{barth15} have found that velocity jitter can appear on BLR light-crossing timescales (days to weeks), and that the pattern of these changes seems to be correlated with the shape of the continuum light curve, which is presented in Figure\ \ref{fig:pipelinetest_sym}a.
 After a visual examination of the centroid velocity shifts shown in Figure\ \ref{fig:pipelinetest_sym}b, we confirm that the jitter has the same variation of the continuum light curve, which was seen in \cite{barth15}.
 Similarly, the amplitudes of the centroid velocity shift are of the same magnitude as those observed by \cite{barth15}.
 This test illustrates the current capabilities of the pipeline and the plausibility of the initial results.
 We also see that all of the velocity shifts are positive, which indicates that all of the profiles have been redshifted as a result of special and general relativistic effects incorporated in the line profile calculations.
 The observed centroid shift corresponds to the combined effect of the gravitational and transverse redshift at a radius of $\sim$ 5000 $r_g$ in the disk, which is near the middle of the assumed line-emitting annulus.